 Can you draft your own Binding Financial Agreement

 Unfortunately you cannot prepare a binding and legally enforceable Binding Financial Agreement without using lawyers.
+You don’t can’t do it yourself.
+If you try, it won’t be enforceable and will most likely be not worth the paper it is written on.

 This is because: